komposter/CommunityPowerEA.com/_docs/main.md

 Uniq expert id (magic number).

-Use differnt Expert Ids to run several EAs on the same symbol.
+Use different Expert Ids to run several EAs on the same symbol.

 <br />